 For example, half (50%) of satisfied customers often or always subscribe to a company’s email list, but less than a quarter (23%) of unsatisfied customers subscribe to a company’s email.”

-A strong value proposition will help ensure that your automation and coordination efforts are geared around the customer’s needs.
-In other words, offer a seamless customer experience.
+A strong value proposition will help ensure your automation and coordination efforts are geared around the customer’s needs.
+In other words, it offers a seamless customer experience.

-Automation in B2B email marketing can be a great way to acknowledge the action that customers or prospects have taken and reduce the chances of them feeling confused, uncertain, or frustrated after the fact.
-In other words, with the use of automation, you can build customer relationships.
+Automation in email marketing for B2B can be a great way to acknowledge the action that customers or prospects have taken and reduce the chances of them feeling confused, uncertain, or frustrated.